julie-is-late/TensorFlow-Signal-Processing/README.md

 Predicted Output of Linear Network: [![Play linear generated output](resources/play.png)](https://soundcloud.com/user-185449259/linear-regression-test?in=user-185449259/sets/tensorflow-signal-processing-soundfiles)

+It's bad.
+Though it's not all that surprising, honestly.
+It recognizably sounds a lot like the training data, which indicates that we have overtrained on the data as
-Well... it's bad.
-Actually it's somewhat unsurprising that it is just as bad as it is.
-First, lets look at the numbers behind it and see if that tells us why it's bad.
+Lets look at the numbers behind it and see if that tells us why it's bad.

 ```python
 x, y, P, MSE, sess = run_lin(1000, 4000)